This section describes which prerequisites should be met to be able to install and work with BizTalk360. This consists of the following parts:

 BizTalk360 service account user without SYSADMIN permission

-When the BizTalk360 service account (domain user account) which doesn’t have SYSADMIN privileges on the BizTalk360 Database, you will not able to open BizTalk360 web page, it will throw a login failed exception
+When the BizTalk360 service account (domain user account) doesn’t have SYSADMIN privileges on the BizTalk360 Database, you will not able to open the BizTalk360 web page, it will throw a login failed exception

 To solve this, the user must be provided "db_owner" permission or SYSADMIN access in the BizTalk360 Database security.

-When the BizTalk360 service account (domain user account) which doesn’t have Sysadmin privileges on the BizTalk Database (BizTalkMgmtDb), you might face the below exception during the activation of license.
+When the BizTalk360 service account (domain user account) doesn’t have Sysadmin privileges on the BizTalk Database (BizTalkMgmtDb), you might face the below exception during the activation of the license.